 Denmark's newest UNESCO World Heritage Site, the Par Force Hunting Grounds, is a great place to walk and explore North Zealand.
 Starting from the popular day trip from Copenhagen of the Royal Deer Park and Bakken, you can venture out on forest trails and visit historic sites along the way.
 If you're brave, explore the twisted Troll Forest (Troldeskoven) at Tisvilde Hegn or walk the beautiful heather-covered Tibirke Hills (Tibirke Bakker).
 For longer walks, try the hiking trails of Grib Forest (Gribskov), one of Denmark's largest forests.

 Denmark's largest lake, Arresø, is worth exploring.
 You can enjoy many walking trails around the shores of Lake Esrum (Esrum Sø), Denmark’s second largest lake and home to Fredensborg Castle.
 Esrum Abbey is also close by and another great day trip from Copenhagen.
 At the far northwest of North Zealand, you can surround yourself in water on the Halnæs peninsula and enjoy views of the Kattegat, Isefjord and Roskilde Fjord.
 During the summer, catch the small ferry from Sølager to Kulhuse.
 From there, it is only a short distance to Jaegerspris Forest (Jægerspris Nordsko), with 1000-year-old oak trees.
+There are also lovely walks around the lakes and gardens of Frederiksborg Castle.

 Read more about North Zealand.